demdxx/ansible-postgres/README.md

 ```
 postgres_allowed_hosts:
-    # What list of IPs are allowed to connect?
+    # What address are allowed to connect?
-    # OPTIONAL: Defaults to [] (only localhost can connect).
+    # OPTIONAL: Defaults to '' (only localhost can connect).
-  - hosts: []
+  - address: '0.0.0.0/0'

-    # What network interface should be used?
-    # OPTIONAL: Defaults to eth0.
-    interface: "eth0"

     # How is the connection to the server made?
     # OPTIONAL: Defaults to host.